Minebom55/cakewars/README.md

 This was made in collaboration with @Agamer024

-(The world and datapack i required the texture pack is optional)
+(The world and datapack is required the texture pack is optional)